I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfcmresourcelistremovebydescriptor.md

 For more information about resource lists, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers">Hardware Resources for Framework-Based Drivers</a>.

-The following code example searches for port resource descriptors in a device's resource lists.
-For each port resource that the example finds, it checks to see if the port address is within a certain range.
-If the port address is outside of the range, the example removes the descriptor from both the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/raw-and-translated-resources">raw and translated resource lists</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |